VegaL101/Network-security-project/README.md

 ![(11)delivery vlan](https://github.com/user-attachments/assets/aeb1c39a-b0fc-45c6-baad-8d12e261cf82)

-you will wat to make sure all these configurations we are making are also being done to the site 2 main switch.
+you will wat to make sure all these configurations we are making are also being saved(#do wr).

 ##

-Then we will be enabling trunk mode on our switch which would allow our us to extend VLANs across the entire network.
+Then we will be enabling trunk mode on our main switch which would allow our us to extend VLANs across the entire network.
 To do this we type:<rb>
 #en<br>
 #config t<br>
 #interface range fa 0/1-3<br>
 #switchport mode trunk<br>

-After this the states of the interfaces will go down but bacl up right after as seen below.
+After this, the states of the interfaces will go down but back up right after as seen below.

 ![(13)switchport mode trunk](https://github.com/user-attachments/assets/c218cd0f-9f57-4e60-a318-5797c23ceb79)

-make sure we exit and type in 'do wr' to save our changes.
+make sure we exit and save our changes.

 ##